SWP-Ubau-SoSe2014-Haskell/SWPSoSe14/README.md

 #
 Hello World\n
 ```

-`tests/integration_tests.sh` is a script written in bash.
-It iterates over all
-rail programs in `passing/`, compiles each of them using the current version of
-our rail compiler and retrieves runnable llvm-code, i.e. it already links it
-with the stack implementation, etc. For each input/output value, it puts the
-input into the llvm-binary and compares the actual output with the current
-output.
-The result will be printed to stdout.

 **NOTE:** The expected output is only tested against `stdout`.
 If you want to test the output
 on `stderr` as well, you can add another section to a test case, separated by a single `%` line: